golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

         - "5000"
 ```

-A couple of important details there.
+A couple of important details here.

 Firstly, given the fact that Docker's `ENTRYPOINT` is not yet supported by the `dapp-runner`, our service definition must contain any and all commands that will start our service in the container.